crowdanalyzer/terraform-aws-vpc/README.md

 ### What is a Routes Table?

-A **Routes Table** allows the flow of traffic according to certian policies.
+A **Routes Table** allows the flow of traffic according to certain policies.
 Traffic within the VPC doesn't need to be routed.
 When you want to access a resource outside your VPC, you route the traffic through IGW or NAT Gateway.

 ### What is a NACL?